 A hybrid/blended learning format is advantageous to have students engage with course content online, leaving more time in class for active learning.
 In addition to providing students opportunities to engage with the material in meaningful ways and to interact with classmates in their learning community, class time used to:

-- They should provide more feedback by walking around and answering student questions as they work through and getting stuck on problems.
+- They should provide more feedback by walking around and answering student questions as they work through and get stuck on problems.
 Before you answer questions, consider posing the issue to the group first.

 Things to consider when planning your course: